Wine of the week: Billecart-Salmon Le Sous Bois

 Champagne is for all seasons.
 Whether you’re toasting the new year or celebrating sunshine, there is rarely an occasion for which champagne won’t do.
 However, it cannot be denied that some champagnes taste even better when savoured at certain times of the year.

 As days shorten and the air becomes brisk, we’re reaching for one champagne in particular.
 Le Sous Bois is a unique cuvée from Champagne Billecart-Salmon, a 207-year-old family-run estate.
-Vinified in oak and composed of the three Champenois grape varieties – Grand Cru Chardonnay from the Côte des Blancs; Premier and Grand Cru Pinot Noir from the Montagne de Reims, Aÿ and Mareuil-sur-Aÿ; and Meunier from the Vallée de la Marne – it has a vibrant energy and complex character that makes it the perfect accompaniment to rich autumnal dishes showcasing seasonal ingredients like mushrooms and truffle.
+Vinified in oak and composed of the three Champenois grape varieties – Grand Cru Chardonnay from the Côte des Blancs; Premier and Grand Cru Pinot Noir from the Montagne de Reims, Aÿ and Mareuil-sur-Aÿ; and Meunier from the Vallée de la Marne – it has a vibrant energy and complex character that makes it the perfect accompaniment to rich autumnal dishes showcasing seasonal ingredients.
+As Champagne Billecart-Salmon's CEO Mathieu Billecart says, "It has a natural affinity with truffle – the earthy complexity of the mushroom pairs beautifully with the layered depth of the wine, while its freshness keeps the palate lifted.”

 Read about Billecart-Salmon's top cuvée, Le Clos Saint-Hilaire...